What is generally the most common form of hormone replacement therapy (HRT) for managing menopausal symptoms?

 Prepare for the NAMS Menopause Certification Exam with a comprehensive quiz.
 Use flashcards and multiple-choice questions to solidify your understanding.
 Each question offers hints and explanations to guide your study.
 Ensure you're ready for success!

 The most common form of hormone replacement therapy (HRT) for managing menopausal symptoms is oral estrogen medications.
-This approach is widely utilized because of the long-standing familiarity with oral HRT and its historical establishment in clinical practice.
-Oral estrogen has been effective in alleviating various menopausal symptoms such as hot flashes, night sweats, and vaginal dryness.
+This method is widely used because oral estrogen is effective in alleviating various symptoms associated with menopause, such as hot flashes, night sweats, and vaginal dryness.
+The convenience and familiarity of oral medications also contribute to their popularity, as many patients are accustomed to taking pills regularly.

 Subscribe